 Maine Wild Blueberries

 Maine wild blueberries are unlike their larger, cultivated cousin.
-They are a perfect creation of nature—the product of bees and pollen, not planted seeds.
-They’re sweet and explode with flavor and antioxidants in their tiny package.
+A perfect creation of nature, they are the product of bees and pollen—not planted seeds.
+Maine wild blueberries are sweet and explode with flavor.
+They’re also packed with antioxidants.

-This recipe uses the wild Maine variety of blueberries — if you don’t have access to fresh, you can find the organic frozen wild variety in the freezer section of the supermarket.
+The recipe below calls for Maine wild blueberries, but if you don’t have access to them, you can find wild blueberries in the freezer section of the supermarket.
 Or, simply use any blueberries you want!

 Wild Maine Blueberry Pie

 Dough for a double crust pie (either store bought or your own recipe), rolled out and ready